Last updated:

 How to Calculate Volume of a Cube

-To calculate cube volume by hand, identify the side length and multiply it by itself three times.
-Make sure the side length is in one unit before calculating.
+Identify the side length and multiply it by itself three times.
+Make sure the side length is in one consistent unit before calculating, mixing centimeters and inches gives a meaningless result.

 1. Find the side length: s